OkadaMiki/OkadaMiki/README.md

-## Hi I'm Okada Miki 🍀
+<h1>Hi I'm Okada Miki 🍀</h1>
 <p>
-  I am a student in the web design course at ECC Computer College.
-I plan to graduate in March 2026.🌸<br>
+  🌸I am a student in the Web Design course at ECC Computer College.
+I plan to graduate in March 2026.<br>
-  I had hoped to become a web engineer, but now I am interested in working in web planning.<br>
+  💪I am aiming to become a front-end engineer, but I am also interested in working in web planning.<br>
-  I like working with members in team productions and communicating with them for the benefit of the members and the production.☺️
+  🤝I communicate a lot with members of the team so that we can create better products as a team.<br>
+  ☺️I also try to properly understand the client's intentions for the quality of the production.
 </p>

 <p align="left">